GMorse19/QuipProCodeAPI/README.md

 ## Links

-Youn can find my API <a href="https://github.com/GMorse19/project-2-api.git">here</a>
+You can find Quip Pro Code <a href="https://gmorse19.github.io/project-2-browser-GMorse/">here</a>

-You can find my Browser <a href="https://gmorse19.github.io/project-2-browser-GMorse/">here</a>.
+You can find my Browser <a href="https://github.com/GMorse19/project-2-browser-GMorse.git">here</a>.

 You can find my ERD <a href="https://imgur.com/RtQedZ1">here</a>.